SwedbankPay/developer.swedbankpay.com/_includes/settlement-reconciliation.md

 ##### Swedbank Pay Checkout

-When choosing [Swedbank Pay Checkout][payex-checkout] we always handle the settlement process for you, gathering all your eCommerce payments in one place.
+When choosing [Swedbank Pay Checkout][checkout] we always handle the settlement process for you, gathering all your eCommerce payments in one place.
 Straighforward and time efficient.